 The BCdiploma solution addresses three types of users:

-- For recruiters (or third parties consulting the certificate – VERIFIER): Having the url of the diploma allows recruiters to directly verify its authenticity.
+- For recruiters (or third parties consulting the certificate – VERIFIER): Having the URL of the diploma allows recruiters or potential employers to directly verify its authenticity.
 The visualization of the diploma is done via the “Reader” app, brick of the DApp of BCdiploma.
 This makes it possible to verify the authenticity of the diploma and its validity.
 At each reading, a set of verifications are automatically carried out, and can be checked on the blockchain: validity of the authorizations of the issuer of the data, non-deletion of the diploma, authorized display area.
 All the data accessed is read in real time on the blockchain: BCdiploma is the only player mastering this process.

 Blockchain credentials users journey